zine-eddine303/obsidian-notes/Thoughts/Personal.md

 2h of technical learning (like how to use gsap)
 2h of business learning (like business model)
 2h of actual work on the business (preparation, design, portfolio...)

+---
+Not being narcissitic but ==bro I am smart==, I get things quickly and make assumptions that almost turn out to be true.
+Don't ask me why, but I have high potential, I just have to work it out and use it.